Vukan Nemanjić

-Vukan Nemanjić (Вукан Немањић, [ʋǔkan ně̞maɲit͡ɕ]; before 1165 – after 1207) was the Grand Prince of the Grand Principality of Serbia from 1202 to 1204.
-He was the Grand Prince of Pomorje (titular King) from 1195 until his death.
-He was the eldest (of three), but his father had instead chosen his younger brother Stefan as heir, as soon as his father died, he plotted against his brother, Stefan II Nemanjić, and took the throne by force, in a coup assisted by the Kingdom of Hungary.
-He was defeated two years later, and was pardoned by his third brother, who became Saint Sava, and he continued to rule his appanage of Zeta unpunished.
+Vukan Nemanjić (Вукан Немањић, [ʋǔkan ně̞maɲit͡ɕ]; before 1165 – after 1207) was the Grand Prince of Serbia from 1202 to 1204.
+He was the eldest (of three) sons of the Serbian grand prince Stefan Nemanja, who appointed Vukan as governor in Pomorje c.
+1190.
+As the Grand Prince of Pomorje, centered in Zeta, and titular King of Duklja and Dalmatia), Vukan ruled from c.
+1195 until his death.
+In 1196, his father abdicated the Serbian throne, choosing Vukan's younger brother Stefan as the principal heir, while leaving Vukan to rule in Pomorje.
+In 1202, Vukan overthrow his brother, in a coup assisted by the King of Hungary.
+He was defeated two years later, when Stefan regained the throne.
+Through the effort of their third brother, who became Saint Sava, Vukan and Stefan were reconciled, and Vukan continued to rule in Zeta until his death.

 Life

 Vukan was born as the eldest son of Serbian Grand Prince Stefan Nemanja (r.
-1166-1196) and his wife Anastasija.
+1166–1196) and his wife Anastasija.
 His younger brothers were Stefan Nemanjić and Rastko Nemanjić, and he also had two sisters.

 His father had managed to secure the independence from the Byzantine Empire after the death of emperor Manuel I (1180), and then conquered the traditional fiefs of Duklja, Travunija and Hum on the Adriatic coast.
-Nemanja gives Vukan, as heir apparent, appanages of the conquered lands, including Hvosno and Toplica around 1190 as Grand Prince.
+Nemanja gave Vukan, as heir apparent, appanages of the conquered lands, including Hvosno and Toplica around 1190 as grand prince.

 In an inscription dated 1195 in the church of St. Luke in Kotor, Vukan is titled as King of Duklja, Dalmatia, Travunia, Toplica and Hvosno.

-Although Vukan was Nemanja's eldest son, Nemanja preferred to see his younger son Stefan Nemanjić on the Serbian throne mostly because Stefan was married to Byzantine princes Eudocia, daughter of latter emperor Alexios III Angelos.
+Although Vukan was Nemanja's eldest son, Nemanja preferred to see his younger son Stefan Nemanjić on the Serbian throne mostly because Stefan was married to Byzantine princess Eudokia Angelina, daughter of latter emperor Alexios III Angelos.
 It seems that Vukan reacted on this change in succession by declaring himself King of Duklja in 1195 probably due to the relationship of his family with old Dukljan royal house which was deposed by his father.
 Although he assumed royal title, Vukan remained to recognize Nemanja's authority.
 In 1196 at the State Council Nemanja abdicated in favor of Stefan and Vukan had to recognize his brother as the new ruler of Serbia.
 After the council Nemanja became monk Simeon and retreated to his monastery of Hilandar on holy Mount Athos.
 While Nemanja was alive Vukan didn't oppose Stefan's rule but as soon as Nemanja died in 1200 he started to plot against him in order to become Grand župan.
 He found help in Hungarian king Emeric (1196–1204) who at the time fought against the Second Bulgarian Empire and wanted Serbian assistance.
 With the help of Hungarian troops in 1202, Vukan managed to overthrow Stefan, who fled to Bulgaria, and Vukan was left to rule.
-In an inscription dating to 1202-1203, Vukan is titled as Grand Župan Vukan, Ruler of all Serbian land, Zeta, maritime towns and land of Nišava.
+In an inscription dating to 1202–1203, Vukan is titled as Grand Župan Vukan, Ruler of all Serbian land, Zeta, maritime towns and land of Nišava.